 Fiat and PSA's against-all-odds merger nears the finish line

-[PARIS] Fiat Chrysler Automobiles and PSA Group are poised to get shareholders' sign-off on a combination that's endured two years of extraordinary drama, marked by on-again off-again talks, the transformation of their industry and a global pandemic.
+FIAT Chrysler Automobiles and PSA Group are poised to get shareholders' sign-off on a combination that has endured two years of extraordinary drama, marked by on-again off-again talks, the transformation of their industry and a global pandemic.

 "Stellantis will be a sort of conglomerate of brands, some great and some not so good and most very regional," said Jefferies analyst Philippe Houchois.
 "The merger will be a good opportunity for a reset."